AssyrianLanguages/Assyrian-Dictionary-Desktop/README.md

 ### Windows Setup
 1. Download the `.msi` file.
 2. Double-click it to open the installation.
-3. Follow through the installation.
+3. Follow through the installation steps.

 ![Screenshot of the AssyrianLanguages Windows dictionary app.](/assets/images/windows_v1-2-1.png)